 It's pretty common for people who complete their Gas Technician training in Ontario to pursue an HVAC Technician career.
 Many of the graduates from the Skilled Trades Academy take this path and find rewarding results in their work.
 HVAC Mechanics and Technicians are responsible for dealing with heating, ventilation, and air conditioning.

-It may be too warm out still to believe it, but today is actually the very first day of fall.
+It may be too warm out still to believe it, but fall is just around the corner.
 That means that within the next several weeks the weather is going to cool down, and people are going to start thinking about switching on their furnaces.
 As the weather gets colder, the furnace becomes the most important appliance in the home.

 If you're interested in pursuing a career as a gas fitter and starting a course to complete your gas technician training, we put together some introductory information to get you started.